Quantifiable-Quasar/iCyou/README.md

 Overview
 ================
 This is a vulnerability scanner in C.
-It will first use the built in package manager to get a list of installed packages.
-Then, it will use the NVD REST API to search for vulnerabilities in the packages present.
-If it finds a package with a vulnerability it will save the JSON output of the API to a report detailing all the vulnerable versions.
+It will first use the built-in package manager to get a list of installed packages.
+Followingly, the client.c file will prompt for the IP address of the server to connect.
+After this two steps, the packages and their corresponding version numbers will be sent to the IP address entered.
+Then, server file will use the NVD REST API to search for vulnerabilities in the packages present.
+If it finds a package with a vulnerability, it will save the JSON output of the API to a report detailing all the vulnerable versions.

 The project only supports Linux Operating System, and will not run if launched in any other Operating System.
-Both client and server C codes can be compiled by command `gcc [filename.c] -lcurl -o [output_filename]`
+Since the project utilizes lcurl library, both client and server C codes can be compiled by command `gcc [filename.c] -lcurl -o [output_filename]`

 TODO
 ===============